-When you push the MAIN switch in, the switch is OFF, and the passenger's window cannot be raised or lowered.
+When you push the MAIN switch in, the switch is off, and the passenger windows cannot be raised or lowered.
 To cancel this feature, push on the switch again to get it to pop out.
-Keep the MAIN switch off when you have children in the vehicle so they do not injure themselves by operating the window unintentionally.
+Keep the MAIN switch off when you have children in the vehicle so they do not injure themselves by operating the windows unintentionally.

-AUTO REVERSE - If the driver's window runs into any obstacle while it is closing automatically, it will reverse direction, and then stop.
+AUTO REVERSE - If the driver's window senses any obstacle while it is closing automatically, it will reverse direction, and then stop.
 To close the window, remove the obstacle, then use the window switch again.